ruthwanjiramwangi/ruthwanjiramwangi/README.md

 ## 👩🏽‍💻 Ruth Wanjira Mwangi

-BI and Operations Analyst expanding into data science and machine learning Interest in social impact applications, MEAL and ESG.
+BI and Operations Analyst expanding into data science and machine learning.

+Interest in social impact applications, MEAL and ESG.

 ---